ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    oc import-image $MYPROJECT
    ```
    {:pre}
-7. Expose the service to create a new route and access the application with the `HOST/PORT` from the `oc get routes` command
+7. Expose the service to create a new route and access the application with the `HOST/PORT` from the `oc get route/$MYPROJECT` command
    ```sh
    oc expose service/$MYPROJECT
    ```
    {:pre}

+A new application is deployed using the code from the private Git repo and the container image from the private registry namespace.

 ### Update the app and redeploy
 {: #scalable-webapp-openshift-18}
 In this step, you will automate the build and deploy process.
-So that whenever you update the application and push the changes to the Private repo, a new build config is generated creating a build in turn generating a new version of the builder Docker image.
+So that whenever you update the application and push the changes to the private repo, a new build config is generated creating a build in turn generating a new version of the builder Docker image.
 This image will be deployed automatically.

 1. You will create a new **GitLab** Webhook trigger.
 Webhook triggers allow you to trigger a new build by sending a request to the {{site.data.keyword.openshiftshort}} Container Platform API endpoint.You can define these triggers using GitHub, GitLab, Bitbucket, or Generic webhooks.
    ```sh